vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 This *pūjā* consists of the worship of Tripurasundarī and her retinue of ancillary deities: of the several deities abiding in the *śrīcakra* , from those in the outer square section to the Goddess in the central triangle.
 The worship is followed by the *japa* of the *śrīvidyā * and a fi nal off ering in the fi re, a *homa* .

-A sacrifi ce 36 to Gaṇeśa and to Dūtarī, to the Master of the Field, and to Dūtīis to be performed, O Goddess\! as also, on the external door, to the goddesses headed by Svastikā. //109//
+A sacrifi ce 36 to Gaṇeśa and to Dūtarī, to the Master of the Field, and to Dūtī is to be performed, O Goddess\! as also, on the external door, to the goddesses headed by Svastikā. //109//

 *gaṇeśaṁ dūtarīṁ caiva kṣetreśaṁ dūtikāṁ tathā* /

 *bāhyadvāre yajed devi devīśca svastikādikā ḥ * //109//

 The Dī explains that the ritual worship of the fi rst group of deities is to be performed “on the frame of the door” of the outer square section of the *śrīcakra* .
-The Master of the Field, Kṣetreśa or Ksetrapāla, is the god Baṭuka, an aspect of Bhairava; Dutīis his consort.
+The Master of the Field, Kṣetreśa or Ksetrapāla, is the god Baṭuka, an aspect of Bhairava; Dutī is his consort.
 The goddesses headed by Svastikā, worshipped on the external part of the door, number fi ve; they are “singing goddesses” \( *gāyikā* \), deemed to delight Tripurasundarī with their songs.

 Then the line of masters, which abides, threefold, in the inner triangle is also \[to be worshipped\].